 “Concentration” refers to the amount of any single investment or asset class held by a hedge fund.
 Concentrating a fund’s assets into a single position or small number of positions can increase performance volatility, with rapid swings up and down.
 If the strategy of heavily concentrating fund assets is not properly disclosed to investors, the fund can be liable for investor losses.

-The hedge fund and securities fraud attorneys at Zamansky LLC have the knowledge and experience necessary to successfully handle concentration cases.
+The hedge fund and securities litigation attorneys at Zamansky LLC have the knowledge and experience necessary to successfully handle concentration cases.
 We are committed to helping investors across the United States and abroad recover financial losses resulting from the actions of their financial advisors, brokers and brokerage firms.
 Contact our securities fraud law firm today to learn more about how we can help you with your case.

 Hedge funds are high-risk investment vehicles, and their failure may be more likely than with other investment vehicles.- Jacob H. Zamansky